MTS11648/Dogecoin-Live-Updater/README.md

-# THIS PROGRAM WILL NO LONGER RECEIVE UPDATES AS IT HAS BEEN SUPERCEDED BY https://github.com/MTS11648/Cryptocurrency-Universal-API
+# THIS PROGRAM WILL NO LONGER RECEIVE UPDATES AS IT HAS BEEN SUPERSEDED BY https://github.com/MTS11648/Cryptocurrency-Universal-API

 # Dogecoin-Live-Updater
 Uses CoinMarketCap's API to provide Dogecoin values and stats in real time.